WorldHealthOrganization/smart-trust/input/pagecontent/specifications_did_trustlist.md

 * tng-cdn.who.int/v2/trustlist/-/{{PARTICIPANT_CODE}}/did.json matches key material or references for all domains for a specific participant without filtering the key usage types.
 * tng-cdn.who.int/v2/trustlist/-/{{PARTICIPANT_CODE}}/{{USAGE}}/did.json matches keys or references in all domains for a specific participant and specific key usage type.
 * tng-cdn.who.int/v2/trustlist/{{DOMAIN}}/-/{{USAGE}}/did.json matches keys for all participants of a specific domain filtered by there key usage type.
+* tng-cdn-who.int/v2/trustlist/-/- matches key material for all domains and all participants without filtering a specific usage type so the did.json may contain SCA and DSC keys.

 And the following examples outline the expected behavior of reference type trustlist: